arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ### Uploading the Model

 Now that everything needed for flashing the firmware and model to the Nicla Voice is installed we can go ahead and do so.
-Extract the files that were packed into the .zip file recieved from Edge Impulse when the model was built into a folder.
+Extract the files that were packed into the .zip file received from Edge Impulse when the model was built into a folder.
 Now run the "flash" file that corresponds with the OS on the machine you are using.
 Like shown in this list:

 - Use **flash_windows.bat** if you are using a PC
 - Use **flash_mac.command** if you are using a MAC